getshifter/actions-start/README.md

 # getshifter/actions-start

-Start / Sfhiter WordPress action
+Start / Shifter WordPress action

 Start Shifter's WordPress and store WordPress URL in the outputs SHIFTER_APP_URL.
 If WordPress is already running, get the URL.